-Coronavirus still has Switzerland firmly in its grip and is presenting new challenges for our working and family lives.
-Working from home, childcare, continued payment of salaries: what are employers obliged to do, and what rights do employees have?
+Coronavirus is still presenting us with new challenges in our working lives.
+Covid certificate, working from home, child care: What are employers obligated to do, and what rights do employees have?

 Yes.
 In this instance, you must phone your doctor and get examined.
 You must then submit a medical certificate to your employer.
 This is the same procedure as for any other illness.